stonepros/stone/doc/rbd/rbd-openstack.rst

 Restart OpenStack
 =================

-To activate the Ceph block device driver and load the block device pool name into the configuration, you must restart the related OpenStack services.
+To activate the Stone block device driver and load the block device pool name into the configuration, you must restart the related OpenStack services.
 For Debian based systems execute these commands on the appropriate nodes::